MarcLinderGit/MarcLinderGit/README.md

 - 💬 Ask me about **R, Python, SQL**

 <h3 align="left">My educational repositories:</h3>
-As I continue my journey of daily learning and expand my horizons, here's a compilation of Python projects I've undertaken for educational purposes.
-Feel free to click on the porject name to explore the details of each project.
+Given by y career as research, my daily activities involed advanced statistical analysis in R. While I cannot share these projects publically, here's a compilation of Python projects I've undertaken for educational purposes.
+Feel free to click on the project name to explore the details of each project.

 | ID | Project Name                                                                             | Data Science Concepts Showcased           |